endymion1818/team-documentation/sitehealthchecklist.md

 - In the navigation bar
 - In the footer

-### Dropoffs

-Analytics revealed that these pages have a high percentage of traffic, but large droppoffs:

-- Home
-- Contact Us

-You could improve conversions by reworking these pages.
+We recommend that more attention is given to user journeys to ensure that your website is an effective sales funnel.

+#### Information Architecture

+we found that some of your provided information is not always placed in a consistent context.

+- About us: The content "Explore our vision, mission & values" would be better utilised on the home page
+- Why & When: This page is not getting a lot of hits, we believe this is beacause the title is confusing.
+The content is really informative and could be utilised on the About or Home page to better increase conversions.

 ## Security

+We have tested your site and found the following results:

+- Your site does not have an SSL certificate

+An SSL Certificate that ensures your content is encrypted end-to-end is a new standard for websites.
+Google will soon start to display a "site is not secure" message in the address bar of sites without an SSL certificate.
+Additionally, serving your content over HTTPS will allow your website to download faster.

-We have tested your site with **WP Scan** security testing tool and found the following results:
+We have tested your site with ((**WP Scan**)) security testing tool and found the following results:

 - You have an insecure plugin:
 - Your version of Wordpress is being exposed